-On iOS, app icons automatically sort themselves from the top-left to the bottom-right of the screen.
-Delete an app, and all those to the right/below will adjust their positions to fill any empty space.
+In iOS, app icons automatically sort themselves from the top-left to the bottom-right of the screen.
+Delete an app, and the rest will adjust their positions to fill any empty space.
 Android phones/tablets don’t do this, instead allowing you to place icons in specific locations.

 Apple doesn’t make aping that behavior easy, but there are workarounds.
-If you use a jet black Home screen background (which can be nice – your icons really ‘pop’), head to David Smith’s website, and share multiple iterations of it to your Home screen.
-Each ‘blank’ icon can be moved, shunting app/game icons into position.
+If you use a jet black Home screen background (which makes your icons really ‘pop’, especially with an OLED display), the process is fairly easy.
+Head to David Smith’s website, and press Share > Add to Home Screen.
+Leave the title blank and you’ll have an “invisible” icon.
+Each blank icon can be moved, shunting app/game icons into whatever position you like.

 Pro tip: it can be a nice touch to pick a background that is pure black at the top with a splash of color lower down.
 That way, this trick will work to add space at the top of the display, shifting your icons down to the easier-to-reach sections of the display.